How can I help you?

 Show alert dialog

 An alert dialog box is used to display errors, warnings, or informational messages that require user acknowledgment.
 This is achieved using the DialogService.AlertAsync method.
 The alert dialog displays an OK button.
 When the user selects OK, the alert dialog closes.
-If the interactivity location is Per page/component, define a render mode at the top of the ~Pages/*.razor component as follows:
+If the interactivity location is set to Per page/component in the Web App, define a render mode at the top of the ~/Pages/*.razor file.
+(For example, InteractiveServer, InteractiveWebAssembly or InteractiveAuto).

 NOTE